THE AMERICAN COMMONER: STRENGTH & NATION.

 No new or additional taxes on homeowners' utilities without a majority approval in an election.
 To solve homelessness, the Legislature needs to come up with incentives for private developers and builders to build at least 500 YMCA-style buildings throughout the state of Washington that would specialize in low-cost single room occupancy rooms, and provide services and benefits for those trying to upgrade their lifestyle.
 There are a plethora of other ideas that would help, but the focus now should be on relatively easy-to-implement-ideas, and fast planning and action to address this problem quickly.
 Additionally regarding rental housing, make it harder for real estate companies and tycoons to raise rents above 5% in a calendar year for multi-family housing.
-Additionally, place a surtax, to provide funding for homeless housing and shelters, on any real estate company that raises rents 3% or more in consecutive years.
+Furthermore, place a surtax, to provide funding for homeless housing and shelters, on any real estate company that raises rents 3% or more in consecutive years.

 Enact family-friendly statutes and regulations for educational funding and business and job prosperity.
 Education is a 2-way street: and my focus is to provide the policies necessary or helpful for government, families and students to do their part.
 Home schools, Charter schools and Libraries can all play a broader part in the educational paradigm.
 Also, educationally, would like to see the state put a greater emphasis on connecting students to the trades (job fields that have long been understaffed).

 Mark Greene is a veteran of the U.S. Marine Corps, with honorable active duty service from 1972-74.
 Despite the incumbents' braggadocio about her commitment to veterans, Kristine Reeves gets a high salary from her non-legislative job to work on veterans' issues.
 She gets paid good money to be "committed."

 Mark Greene, however, has advocated for veterans, without pay, for decades, including that no veteran should be homeless, meaning the federal and/or state government should provide for basic shelter for those veterans that are in dire financial circumstances and homeless.